clvrmktg/xps/content/services/freight-forwarding/index.md

 [why]
-title = "Why Businesses Choose XPS" content = """Freight forwarding is more than moving cargo—it’s about confidence in your supply chain.
-Here’s what sets us apart:
+title = "Why Businesses Choose XPS" content = """Freight forwarding is more than moving cargo—it's about confidence in your supply chain.
+Here's what sets us apart:

 - **Regional Expertise**
   Deep knowledge of Caribbean, U.S., and Latin American freight corridors.